Sharpton demands name of officer who killed Patrick Lyoya

 Associated Press

 GRAND RAPIDS, Mich.
-(AP) — The Rev. Al Sharpton demanded Friday that authorities publicly identify the Michigan officer who killed Patrick Lyoya, a Black man and native of Congo who was fatally shot in the back of the head after a struggle, saying, “We want his name!”
+(AP) — The Rev. Al Sharpton demanded that authorities publicly identify the Michigan officer who killed Patrick Lyoya, a Black man and native of Congo who was fatally shot in the back of the head after a struggle, saying at Lyoya’s funeral Friday: “We want his name!”

-Sharpton, who spoke to the roughly 1,000 people gathered at Lyoya’s funeral in Grand Rapids, said authorities cannot set a precedent of withholding the names of officers who kill people.
-Police in Grand Rapids have not yet released the name of the officer who shot Lyoya on April 4 — the anniversary of the 1968 assassination of the Rev. Martin Luther King Jr. — saying they would withhold the officer’s name unless he is charged with a crime.
+Sharpton’s comments renewed demands by Lyoya’s family members and activists.
+He told the roughly 1,000 people gathered at Lyoya’s funeral that authorities cannot set a precedent of withholding the names of officers who kill people.
+Police in Grand Rapids have said they would withhold the name of the officer who shot Lyoya unless he is charged with a crime.

-Mourners at the Renaissance Church of God in Christ, many of whom were wearing T-shirts or sweatshirts bearing Lyoya’s picture, stood in applause.
+Mourners at the Renaissance Church of God in Christ, many of whom were wearing T-shirts or sweatshirts bearing Lyoya’s picture, stood and applauded.

+Grand Rapids police did not respond to a message seeking comment about Sharpton’s demand.

 “We can’t bring Patrick back.
 But we can bring justice in Patrick’s name,” he said.